-On 1st October students of the General Authority of Civil Aviation (GACA) of the Kingdom of Saudi Arabia graduated from a two-year’s intensive training programme to become next generation of air traffic controllers.
+On 1 October, students of the General Authority of Civil Aviation (GACA) of the Kingdom of Saudi Arabia graduated from a two-year intensive Air Traffic Control training.
 The training programme was performed under the agreement between Entry Point North and the Ministry of Higher Education meeting their special requirements.

-The training took place at Entry Point North’s modern training facilities in Sweden and was organised into two semesters of general English and Aviation English training followed by two semesters of Initial ATC training.
+The training took place at our training centre in Sweden and was organised into two semesters of general English and Aviation English training followed by two semesters of Initial ATC training.
 The initial ATC Training programme consisted of fully ICAO compliant courses comprising both theoretical and intensive hands-on training using state-of-the-art simulators.
 The curriculum encompassed Basic, Aerodrome, Approach Procedural and Surveillance and other advanced aspects of Air Traffic Management.
-Throughout the whole programme the students were closely supervised and coached using Entry Point North’s comprehensive assessment process leading to outstandingly good results for the group.
+Throughout the whole programme the students were closely supervised and coached using our assessment process leading to outstandingly good results for the group.

 “It has been a privilege to train the future air traffic controllers of the Kingdom of Saudi Arabia and seeing them grow, develop and acquire new important professional skills of an ATCO.
 During the two years we experienced strong support and great cooperation with GACA and Ministry of Higher Education.
 It has been an honour to work closely together, strengthening the bounds between the Kingdom of Saudi Arabia and Sweden” – says Anne Kathrine Jensen, CEO of Entry Point North.